galetaire/spahousing/pages/posts/price.md

 [![Evolución precio de la vivienda](/images/priceyearly.png)](/images/priceyearly.png)

-- **House price in Spain since 1985, in euros per square meter**: real price (inflation-adjusted, CPI Base 100 = 1985), unadjusted (nominal price), and accumulated inflation.
+- **House price in Spain since 1985, in euros per square meter**: nominal price, real price (inflation-adjusted, CPI Base 100 = 1985), and accumulated inflation.

 # Interpretation and observations

 The prices are constantly rising due to inflation, a consequence of the current monetary policy.
 The uptrend is however cyclical, with major expansions and minor regressions.
-The cycles are visible if we look at the real price (inflation-adjusted).
+The cycles are visible if we look at the real price.
 It allows us to see, for example, the real-estate bubble from the early 2000s.

 For details about the methodology for real price, please see this [notes](realprice).